 Up until now, it was virtually impossible to even conceive of such a tool.
 How could you possibly even attempt to account for most of your actions, or even hope to get value out of the myriad things that you do each day?
 Remember, everything has value to someone, and most actions have economic value, if only you could extract it.
 The biggest barrier to extracting economic value is the financial system itself – the very thing that is supposed to encourage economic activity.
 The current financial system only values certain actions because it’s simply too expensive and burdensome to use for most actions.

 But it doesn’t have to be this way.
 With Incentum Smart Contracts and Praxis, it is now possible to micromanage all of your actions, get value from what you do, and create opportunity for others.
 The actions can of course be your professional work or work for which you have expertise.
 But importantly, it can also be used for actions that are now considered favors or lacking in economic value.

-In Praxis, the things you act on are called itums (the same name as our token).
-An itum is an output from an Incentum Smart Contract.
+In Praxis, the things you act on are called outputs.
+An output is something output from an Incentum Smart Contract.
 It can contain assets, such as tokenized things or coins or other cryptocurrencies, but it can also contain obligations, or other things you’ve agreed to in a Smart Contract.
-Each itum belongs to a ledger, and you can have as many ledgers as you see fit.
+Each output belongs to a ledger, and you can have as many ledgers as you see fit.

-You organize your time around itums, spending it on the ones that derive the most economic value.
+You organize your time around outputs, spending time on the ones that derive the most economic value.
 It’s that simple.

 Here’s a simple example.
 Say you have a Contact Me Smart Contract.
 Post a link to it on your social media accounts.
 It will accept messages from anyone, with an option to attach a payment.
 Then simply prioritize answering the messages based on the size of the payment!
 This is a trivial Smart Contract to write with Incentum.
 And the beautiful UI of the Praxis makes it easy for both you and your end users to interact with the contract.